 Not all design work is well-suited to royalty agreements.
-It’s most common when your artwork will appear on products, labels, or packaging—something that’s being sold to consumers.
+It’s most common when your artwork appears on products, labels, or packaging—something sold to consumers.

 As the artist, you’ll then receive a portion of every sale made.
-The Graphic Artists Guild is an excellent resource if you want more information about licensing your designs.
+The Graphic Artists Guild is an excellent resource for more information about licensing your designs.

 #7: Start a YouTube channel.

-Of all the methods listed here, this one is arguably the least passive.
-You can’t just put a few videos on your channel and hope they make money.
+This one is arguably the least passive of all the methods listed here.
+You can’t just post videos on your channel and hope they make money.

 The more videos and subscribers your channel has, the more passive income your YouTube channel can generate.

-YouTube’s AdSense earnings are determined by views and engagement.
+Views and engagement determine YouTube’s AdSense earnings.
 The more of both you get, the more income you’ll see.

 The work you put into your YouTube channel will yield more than passive income.